Blog

 Understanding Sheet Metal Gauge Thickness

-Sheet metal gauge thickness is crucial for anyone working with metal.
+Sheet metal gauge thickness is crucial for anyone working with metal, especially when you need to understand steel gauge thickness for fabrication, bending, and part fit.
 It's all about knowing how thick or thin your sheet metal is.
 But here's the catch: the gauge system isn't tied to standard or metric measurements.
 Confusing, right?

 The gauge system uses numbers to indicate thickness.
 The smaller the number, the thicker the metal.
 An 18-gauge steel sheet is thicker than a 20-gauge one.
 But these numbers don't tell you the exact thickness in inches or millimeters.
 That's where gauge charts come in handy.